defeat the enemy, strongholds and spiritual warfare

 Hey Friend!

-It’s easy to feel discouraged by the brokenness of the world.
+It’s easy to feel discouraged by the world’s brokenness.
 If you often ask yourself, “How do I navigate this fallen world?” buckle up!
 We’ll dive into Romans 12 and find the answers together!

 We often see pain and suffering, and like many, I sometimes struggle with worry and anxiety, becoming consumed by the news or obsessing over whether it’s the end times.